 - Each week you will receive one live assessment with me, a Certified Separation Anxiety Trainer, and five daily touch points on the next steps in your dogs, specific tailor-made training protocols, as well as coaching and support.

-Many clients book a few packages right away and then I help you learn how to not need me, yet still set you and your dog up for long term success.
+Many clients book the 2 month package right away and then I help you learn how to not need me, yet still set you and your dog up for long term success.